rh-id/a-navigator/README.md

         // make sure to set initial route to home page which is "/" NavConfiguration.Builder<MainActivity, StatefulView<Activity>> navBuilder = new NavConfiguration.Builder<>("/", navMap);

-        // set EnableSharedPrefSaveState to true if you want navigator to save its state navBuilder.setEnableSharedPrefSaveState(true);
+        // set File to save state if you want navigator to save its state navBuilder.setSaveStateFile(new File(getCacheDir(), "navigator1State"));

         NavConfiguration<MainActivity, StatefulView<Activity>> navConfiguration =
                 navBuilder.build();